All Episodes

 Sorry about the Mao mistake earlier.

-Uh they seem to back off the religious arguments that they made the last time because of all of the well flack that they took, especially Diane Feinstein.
+Overall, Jordan, your take on the events today, they seem to back off the religious arguments that they made the last time because of all of the, well, flack that they took, especially Dianne Feinstein.

-But then when Diane Feinstein did that to her, it awoke in a whole group of people who said, Well, what about the dogma in me?
+But then when Diane Feinstein did that to her, it awoke a whole group of people who said, Well, what about the dogma in me?

 I mean, I have dogma too.

-So instead today they shifted to, and I agree with you, Sean, the affordable care scare tactic, which one the president has been clear.
+So instead, today they shifted to, and I agree with you, Sean, the affordable care scare tactic, which one, the president has been clear.

-He wants to keep everybody with pre-existing conditions covered at no cost, he doesn't want them to be denied coverage.
+He wants to keep everybody with pre-existing conditions covered at no cost.

-Uh, he wants to be able to keep the the older kids who need to be on their parents' coverage, and he just wants to do it better.
+He wants to be able to keep the older kids who need to be on their parents' coverage.

-He said it's been very hard to do, and uh and so maybe that's why the Democrats think they could they could even try to use this politically is because he's tried to fix it as much as possible by getting rid of the individual mandate and putting his business skills into trying to fix something that is really unfixable long term, but at least better for the people in the short term.
+And so maybe that's why the Democrats think they could even try to use this politically because he's tried to fix it as much as possible by getting rid of the individual mandate and putting his business skills into trying to fix something that is really unfixable long term, but at least better for the people in the short term.

-Republicans are racist, sexist, misogynist, homophobic, xenophobic, islamophobic, want dirty air and water, want grandma and grandpa to eat dog food and cat food, and then the prominent Republican of the day will take Granny in a wheelchair and throw her off a cliff, and uh there'll be no health care for anybody, which is just a lie.
+And then the prominent Republican of the day will take Granny in a wheelchair and throw her off a cliff, and there'll be no health care for anybody, which is just a lie.

-Uh I don't know how many more times the president and the Republicans have to say they will protect pre-existing conditions, but the reality is most Americans do understand the massive failure and the promises that were made with Obamacare, not one of them was ever kept.
+I don't know how many more times the president and the Republicans have to say they will protect pre-existing conditions, but the reality is most Americans do understand the massive failure and the promises that were made with Obamacare.

-Uh Jay Christian Adams.
+Jay Christian Adams.

 Well, it also took away people's religious liberty.

-I mean, don't forget what what Catholics and other uh people of faith have gone through with Obamacare, and that's what makes Barrett's nomination so important.
+I mean, don't forget what Catholics and other people of faith have gone through with Obamacare.

 It ties together those two strains.

-You have a committed Catholic, you talk about phobia.
+You talk about phobia.

-The Democrats, the Democrats on the Senate last time she was before them, look like Catholic phobias, Christian phobias.
+The Democrats, the Democrats on the Senate last time she was before them look like Catholic phobias, Christian phobias.

-That's clear, and they aren't going to be able to help themselves, Sean.
+And they aren't going to be able to help themselves, Sean.

-They can't restrain themselves when it comes to people of faith, when it comes to Christian and Catholic beliefs, they're gonna show themselves and their fangs before long.
+They can't restrain themselves when it comes to people of faith, when it comes to Christian and Catholic beliefs.

 She said the courts don't solve people's problems.

-Uh I don't see many obstacles here.
+I don't see many obstacles here.

 What were you saying, Jordan?